emca-it/ITRS-Log-Analytics-7.x/21-00-00-Monitoring/21-00-00-Monitoring.md

 ## Skimmer ##

-Energy Logserver uses a monitoring module called Skimmer to monitor the performance of its hosts.
+ITRS Log Analytics uses a monitoring module called Skimmer to monitor the performance of its hosts.
 Metrics and conditions of services are retrieved using the API.

 The services that are supported are: